bnordgren/TopOSM/README.md

 TopOSM runs on Linux.
 It may be possible to build and run it on other platforms, but I have not tested this.
 If you try it, please let me know.

-TopOSM depends on some fairly recent software, including:
+The original TopOSM documentation mentioned dependencies on these versions of the following software, with Ubuntu 11.04 as a base:

 * Mapnik (2.0) with included patches and Cairo support
 * Python (2.6)